Function Notation G In Terms Of F

 Q: Can any function g(x) be expressed in terms of any function f(x)?

-A: No. While many functions can be related through transformations or compositions, it's not always possible to express g(x) solely in terms of f(x).
+A: No. This leads to while many functions can be related through transformations or compositions, it's not always possible to express g(x) solely in terms of f(x).
 The relationship between the functions must exist for such an expression to be valid.

 Q: What if I have multiple transformations applied to f(x)?